This post may contain affiliate links. Please see my disclosure policy for more details.

 Visit on a Friday, Saturday or Sunday for food, clothing, gifts and more (including evenings during the summer), or Tuesdays and Thursdays for fresh produce and speciality shopping.

-While Melbourne set on Port Phillip Bay rather than the ocean, you can still spend a day at the beach.
+While Melbourne is set on Port Phillip Bay rather than the ocean, you can still spend a fun day at the beach.

 St Kilda Beach is the most well known, with cafes, nearby Luna Park and plenty of youngsters strutting down the promenade.
 Try Brighton Beach for the famous painted beach huts, or Black Rock Beach instead.

-Out of the many things to do in Melbourne, the Eureka Skydeck on Riverside Quay in Southbank has to be my top recommendation.
+Melbourne Skydeck (previously called Eureka Skydeck) on Riverside Quay in Southbank has to be my favourite attraction.
 The 360-degree views of the city from the 285 metre-high viewing platform are absolutely breath taking.